 As non-convertible debentures do not give any option, it highly depends on the repayment capability of the issuer.
 Thus, it’s recommended to choose those companies with an AA credit rating or more.

-Some scrutiny of financial statements of the issuer is also required before investing in any non-convertible debentures.
-The assets quality of the company, debt-equity ratio, etc should be considered.
+Some scrutiny of the financial statements of the issuer is also required before investing in any non-convertible debentures.
+The assets quality of the company, debt-equity ratio, etc., should be considered.

-Capital Adequacy Ratio (CAR) gauges the company capital and sees whether the company has sufficient funds to survive potential losses.
+Capital Adequacy Ratio (CAR) gauges the company's capital and sees whether the company has sufficient funds to survive potential losses.

 This ratio shows the number of times the interest is covered by the earnings of the company.
 It determines how comfortably a company can settle its interest obligations.
 Thus, a higher interest coverage ratio may act as a plus point.

 Organizations tend to raise funds through non-convertible debentures mostly to fulfil a specific business purpose.
 So, consider knowing more about the purpose of raising funds, where and how these funds will be used.